About my embroidery process

 for text fonts and small details on patches

-*OK, I do use the computerized machines for a few tasks, but trust me, I hate it the whole time!
+*OK, I do use the computerized machine for a few tasks, but trust me, I hate it the whole time!